Impressive Electronic Transport in Be$_2$C Monolayer: RESULTS AND DISCUSSIONS

-In Fig. \ref{TE_zz} (a) we plot magnitude of Seebeck coefficient (|$\alpha$|) as a function of carrier concentration at different temperatures for holes (solid lines) and electron doping (dashed lines).
-We find that the $\alpha$ decreases as the carrier concentration increases and rises with ramp up of the temperature.
-The value of $\alpha$ (at optimum PF obtained with hole doping) is found to be 0.167 mV/K with hole doping of $\sim$ 6.6$\times$10$^{12}$ cm$^{-2}$ at 300 K and it is of similar order as observed for doped-Bi$_2$Te$_3$.\cite{pf_bi2te3_aip1}\cite{pf_bi2te3_aip2}.
-Notice that Seebeck is greater for electron than holes due to differences in effective masses of the carriers involved.
+In Fig. \ref{TE_zz} (a), we plot the magnitude of the Seebeck coefficient ($|\alpha|$) as a function of carrier concentration at different temperatures for holes (solid lines) and electron doping (dashed lines).
+We find that the $\alpha$ decreases as the carrier concentration increases, and it increases with an increase in temperature, which is typical behavior of $\alpha$\cite{nature_snyder}.
+The value of $\alpha$ (at optimum PF obtained with hole doping) is found to be 0.167 mV/K with hole doping of $\sim$ 6.6$\times$10$^{12}$ cm$^{-2}$ at 300 K and it is of the similar order as observed for doped-Bi$_2$Te$_3$\cite{pf_bi2te3_aip1,pf_bi2te3_aip2}.
+Notice that the $\alpha$ is greater for electrons than holes due to differences in effective masses of the carriers.
 The value of $\alpha$ for the electron doping is -0.167 mV/K at the carrier concentration of 1.2$\times$10$^{13}$ cm$^{-2}$ at 300 K where the PF tends to optimum value with electron doping.
-Fig. \ref{TE_zz} (b) depicts the electrical conductivity ($\sigma$) for the Be$_2$C-ML with hole (electron) doping.
-The $\sigma$ decreases with increase in temperature since relaxation time decreases with temperature for both holes and electrons.
-We have obtained the value of $\sigma$ (at optimum PF) to be 1.22 $\times$ 10$^{5}$ S/m with hole doping of 6.6 $\times$ 10$^{12}$ cm$^{-2}$ at 300 K. Fig. \ref{TE_zz} (c) presents electronic contribution to thermal conductivity ($\kappa_e$) with hole/electron doping.
-We find that $\kappa_e$ is directly proportional to electrical conductivity which is typical trends among them as suggested by Wiedemann-Franz law.
-Fig. \ref{TE_zz} (d) shows the PF for the monolayer when it is hole/electron doped.
-As the power factor is function of $\alpha$ and $\sigma$ where both show opposite trends when monolayer is doped.
-Therefore, one is expected to find the optimum value of PF as function of carrier concentration.
-For hole doped of 6.6$\times$10$^{12}$ cm$^{-2}$, we have obtained the optimum value of PF to be $\sim$ 3.44 mW/mK$^2$ at 300 K which is of same order observed for doped-Bi$_2$Te$_3$. \cite{pf_bi2te3_aip1}\cite{pf_bi2te3_aip2} Further we see that the PF increases as temperature increases due to increase in $\alpha$.
-The value of optimum PF is 0.92 mW/mK$^2$ at the electron doping of 1.2$\times$10$^{13}$ cm$^{-2}$ and it is almost four times lower compared to PF obtained for hole doping due lower electrical conductivity of the electrons.

-\textbf{Transport along the armchair direction with p(n)-type doping :} Fig. \ref{TE_arm} (a-d) depicts the TE coefficients along the armchair direction for hole/electron doping.
-TE properties along the armchair show similar trends with hole/electron doping as observed along the zigzag direction.
-However, transport properties have smaller magnitudes along the armchair direction compared to the zigzag direction.
-The difference in the magnitude of TE coefficients arise due to differences in the lifetimes of the charge carrier in the two directions.